LeJane/stmp/README.md

 ### PS

 **Optional**, the payload size, from `0x00000000` to `0xFFFFFFFF`, this is determined by the network protocol environment, so this is a configure option when parse/serialize a message.
+If a message without payload (`ENCODING` is `0`), this field **SHOULD NOT** exists in any protocol.

 ### PAYLOAD

-**Optional**, the size is determined by `PS` field, the format is determined by `ENCODING` field.
+**Optional**, the size is determined by `ENCODING` field, if it is `0`, this field should not exists, else should be marshaled by the codec bind to the `ENCODING` type.

 ## Messages